 You will ride alongside Tam Dao mountain range and traffic will slowly increase the further you go.

-Information on destinations in the Northwest Loop
+Information on the Destinations

 This is a mountainous rural district of Hoa Binh Province just to the South West of Hanoi.
 The local people are of Thai ethnicity and have ancestors from the White Thai and the Black Thai groups.
 The houses are a predominantly stilted house (pile dwellings) and are made of timber and bamboo.
 The stilts help to prevent damage from flooding and provide shelter for animals.